 For serious saguaro sightings, drive Scenic Bajada Loop in the park's western district, then wander the short Signal Hill Trail, where petroglyphs of deer and decorative spirals swirl across gray and rose-hued sandstone.
 This art, etched centuries ago by the Hohokam people, only hints at Tucson's history.
 Hunter-gatherers first settled here circa 10,000 B.C.
 Some 8,000 years later, ancient farmers sowed the soil with corn and beans—giving Tucson a phenomenal 4,000 years of agricultural history.

 If you’re hankering for more history, head to Tumamoc Hill, where people lived and farmed as far back as 2,400 years ago.
-Guided by the free Tumamoc Tour app, you can meander along the paved trail, past the historic buildings of the University of Arizona’s desert laboratory (considered by some to be the birthplace of modern ecology) to saguaro-framed views of downtown.
-Or hop on a cruiser with the Tugo Bike Share program ($8 for a daily pass) and cycle a piece of the 137-mile Chuck Huckelberry Loop, the longest multi-use recreational path in the nation.
+You can meander along the paved trail, past the historic buildings of the University of Arizona’s desert laboratory (considered by some to be the birthplace of modern ecology) to saguaro-framed views of downtown.
+Or hop on a cruiser with the Tugo Bike Share program and cycle a piece of the 137-mile Chuck Huckelberry Loop, the longest multi-use recreational path in the nation.
 Completed in 2018, the car-free trail is dotted with public art and offers ample opportunities for spotting wildlife, from water birds to Mexican free-tail bats.